Dr. Parvin Adeli

 Before joining the Nickel Institute in 2011, Marco held EU public affairs positions in a number of European trade associations.
 He also worked for a Member of the European Parliament.

 An Italian citizen, Marco holds a Masters degree (Laurea) in Political Science from the University of Milan.

 Benoît is responsible for managing relations with Market Development partners, running projects and exploring opportunities in the European market to promote the use of nickel in appropriate applications.

 Before joining the Nickel Institute in 2018, Benoît held a number of roles at stainless steel manufacturer Aperam, most recently as Head of Projects Sales for capital goods.

 A Belgian citizen, Benoît speaks six European languages and holds a Master of Science degree in Chemical Engineering from KU Leuven as well as a postgraduate Business Management degree from the University of Hasselt.
 He is based in the Nickel Institute’s Brussels office.

-Steven Verpaele is the Industrial Hygienist at the Nickel Institute within the Health & Environment Public Policy team.
+Steven Verpaele is the Industrial Hygienist at the Nickel Institute within the Public Policy & Environment team.
 He is responsible for feasibility and cost-benefit analyses in developing occupational exposure limits and for strategic input to nickel exposure scenarios in the REACH files.